 The Texas Success Initiative (TSI) is a program designed to ensure students attending public colleges and universities in Texas have the necessary writing, reading (ELAR), and math skills to be successful in college-level coursework.
 The Texas Success Initiative involves an assessment component (TSIA2 test) and includes both a holistic advising component and a developmental education program for those students who do not place into college-level coursework.
 Students who are not exempt from the Texas Success Initiative must present TSI test scores in order to register.
 These test scores are used to determine appropriate academic placement into courses.
-Students who are exempt must present official documentation of their exemption in order to register.
-Students who need to test may contact the Testing Center for information on testing.
+Students who are exempt must present official documentation of their exemption in order to register..